mamertofabian/codefrost-shop/README.md

 # Codefrost Shop

-This is a complete eCommerse web application developed from scratch.
+This is a complete eCommerce web application developed from scratch.

 # Technologies used
 - MERN Stack (MongoDB, ExpressJS, ReactJS, and NodeJS)